 - statement of the problem,

 - other information deemed necessary by the committee.

 If human subjects, animals, or outside agencies are involved, the appropriate permission and approval statements must also be filed with the prospectus.
-See the Graduate School publication Guide to the Preparation and Processing of Dissertations, Theses, and Professional Papers.
+See the Graduate School publication Thesis, DIssertation, & Professional Paper Technical Manual.

-Students are not to begin the collection of data prior to receiving prospectus approval (even if IRB approval is not required) in the form of a letter/email received from the Graduate School and copied to the committee chair.
-Research conducted without prospectus approval could be rejected.
+Students may not begin the collection of data prior to receiving prospectus approval (even if IRB approval is not required) in the form of a letter/email received from the Graduate School and copied to the committee chair.
+Special exceptions may be approved by the Graduate School.

 Second Obligatory Meeting